 10. Mad Hatter – Dracula’s Boogie

 Some people think that a guy in a cape with gold fangs, eye makeup, and a funny name like Dracula doesn’t belong in the city walking around late at night.
-Like the mother of the girl in The Projects that Dracula’s on his way to pick up for a date.
+Like the mother of the girl that Dracula’s on his way to pick up for a date.
 It’s all in this comedy hip-hop and funk novelty record that’s straight outta 1983, and represents 100% drum machine styles from the HSM vaults.

 9. Quartz – Beyond The Clouds

 If there was no Quartz, there would be no Jersey Shore.
 Just listen to this song’s fist pumping house beat.
-Trip out, this 1978 release on Marlin has release versions as far afield as Venezuela, Canada, Spain, and Hong Kong to name a few.
+This 1978 release on Marlin has release versions as far afield as Venezuela, Canada, Spain, and Hong Kong to name a few.
 This 1978 blast of percussive programming and synthesizers offers a dynamite sound.

 8. Amant – If There’s Love / Hazy Shades Of Love